How the Monkees Declared Their Independence on ‘Headquarters’

 That, along with a No. 1 hit single “I’m a Believer,” had made them the biggest-selling band in the land.
-But they wanted more, and what they really wanted was to be a real band that had control over its career.
-Kind of tough to do when you are under the thumb of Don Kirshner, who, as musical supervisor of the TV show, pretty much called all the shots.
-This was not sitting well with the Monkees, Michael Nesmith in particular, who argued on behalf of the group and, after confronting Kirshner, put his fist through a wall, telling Kirshner, “That could have been your face.”
+But they wanted more, specifically to be a real band that had control over their career.
+But that was kind of tough to do when they were under the thumb of Don Kirshner.
+As musical supervisor of the TV show, he pretty much called all the shots.
+That didn’t sit well with the Monkees – and Michael Nesmith, in particular.
+Nesmith strenuously argued on behalf of the group.
+At one point, he even confronted Kirshner, putting his fist through a wall.
+“That,” he told Kirshner, “could have been your face.”

-Almost every note on the recordings was played by guitarist Nesmith, drummer Micky Dolenz, multi-instrumentalist Peter Tork and percussionist Davy Jones.
+Almost every note on the recording was played by guitarist Nesmith, drummer Micky Dolenz, multi-instrumentalist Peter Tork and percussionist Davy Jones.
 The exception was bass, which was played by Chip Douglas, who also produced the album.
 The songs were primarily written by Nesmith, Dolenz and Tork, with two contributed by Tommy Boyce and Bobby Hart, and one by Brill Building legends Barry Mann and Cynthia Weil.

 Songs such as “You Told Me,” “You Just May Be the One” and “Sunny Girlfriend” showed that Nesmith was a great songwriter.
 “For Pete’s Sake,” written by Tork, became the closing theme music for the second season of the group’s television show, and Dolenz’s “Randy Scouse Git” managed to name-check Andy Warhol, the Beatles and the counterculture in general in one fell swoop.
-The song was a hit in the U.K., though the title was changed to “Alternate Title” as a jab at the U.K. label, which demanded it be swapped because in British slang, the title translated to “horny Liverpudlian bastard.”
+The song was a hit in the U.K., though the title was changed to “Alternate Title” as a jab at the U.K. label, which demanded it be swapped because in British slang the title translated to “horny Liverpudlian bastard.”

 See the Top 100 Albums of the ’60s